risingwavelabs/risingwave-docs/docs/sql/data-types/data-type-array.md

 To define an array in a schema, append `[]` to the data type of the column when you define the schema.
 For example, you can use `trip_id VARCHAR[]` to create an array that stores trip IDs.

-You can also define a temporary array in a SQL statement in this syntax:
+You can also define a temporary array in an SQL statement in this syntax:

 ```sql
 Array[value1, value2, ...]